constructor-tech/alemira-proctor-moodle-plugin/README.md

 # EXAMUS MOODLE PLUGIN

 ## Requirements
-1. Examus plugin was tested with Moodle versions 3.6 to 3.10.
+Examus plugin was tested with Moodle versions 3.6 to 4.0.

 ## Installation and integration

 ### Plugin installation
-Download ZIP file from [], login to your Moodle site as an admin, open `Site administration → Plugins → Install plugins`, upload the ZIP file and install it.
+Download ZIP file from (add link), login to your Moodle site as an admin, open `Site administration → Plugins → Install plugins`, upload the ZIP file and install it.

+### Integration setup
+TODO

 ## Usage